ashishmathew0297/floyd-steinberg-dithering/README.md

 # Floyd-Steinberg Dithering

-This project is an implementation of the Floyd-Steinberg Dithering algorithm in C++ and OpenCV.
-The end goal of this project is to implement parallel processing concepts to this algorithm and to see how it performs when working on high-resolution images.
+This project is an implementation of the Floyd-Steinberg Dithering algorithm in C++ and OpenCV with the end goal of implementing parallel processing concepts to it and studying its performance on high-resolution images.

 ## Downloading and Installing OpenCV from source

-Our code works on OpenCV 4.8.1.
+The code works on OpenCV 4.8.1.
 The steps I have taken to install this particular version of the OpenCV are given below.
 These steps will for the most part work the same way they did on my machine.

 ```bash
 $ mkdir ~/opencv4.8-tmp && cd ~/opencv4.8-tmp